 Diet Chart for Children to Gain Weight

-Diet charts can be in the form of weekly menus or meal plans that cover all the required nourishment to be included in a kid’s diet.
-They can be put up with interesting food pictures on refrigerators.
-You can ensure that both you and your child (if she’s old enough) participate in making the menu exciting and meal-time fun.
-Every week, you can introduce a new food and expand the food options for your child.
+Diet charts can be in the form of weekly menus or meal plans that cover all the required nutrients to be included in a kid’s diet.
+They can be put up with interesting pictures of food on your refrigerator.
+You can ensure that both you and your child (if she’s old enough) participate in making the menu exciting and mealtime fun.
+Every week, you can introduce new food and expand the options available to your child.

-The diet-chart changes with every age group.
-Ensure that you include portions of fruits, vegetables, dairy, starch, and proteins to make it a well-balanced meal.
+The diet chart changes with every age group.
+Ensure you include portions of fruits, vegetables, dairy, starch, and proteins to make it a well-balanced meal.

-Your kids will follow in your footsteps.
+Your kid will follow in your footsteps.
 Therefore, you must lead by example for your child to follow healthy eating habits.
 For example, if you survive on packaged junk food, you cannot restrict your child from doing the same.
 Here are some things you can try to make your child develop a taste for healthy foods.

 Healthy Eating Tips